catseye/Oxcart/README.md

 junk stack per while loop, but one would only have a finite and fixed number of while loops in any given program anyway.

-I have not shown that it is possible to nest while loops, but I also cannot see any reason offhand why it would not be possible.
+I have not shown that it is possible to nest while loops.
+Offhand, it seems plausible.
+It may be slightly complicated, in that the top-level while loop must junk its first iteration only once, but the inner while loop needs to junk its first iteration many times.
+So there might need to be some code that resets the inner loop's junk stack to a safely junkable state.
+But it definitely feels more like it's doable, than like it's insurmountable.

 ### Minimality of Oxcart

 Oxcart is not a minimal language.
-It defines operations that are not needed to be Turing-complete.
+It defines operations that are redundant with other operations.

 One could define a "Core Oxcart" that omits the following operations: